-A pandemic or outbreak of disease or similar public health threat, such as the COVID-19 pandemic, or fear of such an event, could have a material adverse impact on the Company's business, financial condition and operating results.
-Specifically, as of the date of this Annual Report on Form 10-K, the COVID-19 pandemic has caused a disruption to our business, beginning in March 2020.
-Potential financial impacts associated with the COVID-19 pandemic include, but are not limited to, lower net sales in markets affected by the outbreak, the delay of inventory production and fulfillment, potentially impacting net sales globally, and potential incremental costs associated with mitigating the effects of the outbreak, including increased freight and logistics costs and other expenses.
-The COVID-19 pandemic is ongoing, and its dynamic nature, including uncertainties relating to the ultimate geographic spread of the virus, the severity of the disease, the duration of the pandemic, and actions that may be taken by governmental authorities to contain the pandemic or to treat its impact, makes it difficult to forecast any effects on our 2020 results.
-However, as of the date of this filing we expect our results for 2020 to be significantly affected.
+A pandemic or outbreak of disease or similar public health threat, such as the COVID-19 pandemic, or fear of such an event, could have a material adverse impact on our business, operating results, and financial condition.
+The current COVID-19 pandemic has caused a disruption to our business, beginning in March 2020.
+The impacts of the current COVID-19 pandemic are broad reaching and are having an impact on our licensing and wholesale businesses.
+The COVID-19 pandemic is impacting our supply chain as most of our products are manufactured in China, Thailand, and other places around the world affected by this event.
+Temporary factory closures and the pace of workers returning to work have impacted our contract manufacturers' ability to source certain raw materials and to produce finished goods in a timely manner.
+The pandemic is also impacting distribution and logistics providers' ability to operate in the normal course of business.
+In addition, COVID-19 has resulted in a sudden and continuing decrease in sales for many of our products, resulting in order cancellations.
+Further, the pandemic has affected the financial health of certain of our customers, and the bankruptcy of certain other customers, including Lord & Taylor and Le Tote, Stein Mart, and Century 21, from which we had an aggregate of \$1.21 million of accounts receivable due at December 31, 2020.
+As a result, we have recognized an allowance for doubtful accounts of \$0.97 million for the year ended December 31, 2020, and may be required to make additional adjustments for doubtful accounts which would increase our operating expenses in future periods and negatively impact our operating results, and could result in our failure to meet financial covenants under our credit facility.
+Financial impacts associated with the COVID-19 pandemic include, but are not limited to, lower net sales, adjustments to allowances for doubtful accounts due to customer bankruptcy or other inability to pay their amounts due to vendors, the delay of inventory production and fulfillment, potentially further impacting net sales, and potential incremental costs associated with mitigating the effects of the pandemic, including increased freight and logistics costs and other expenses.
+We expect that the impact the COVID-19 pandemic may have on our operating results could result in our inability to comply with certain debt covenants and require BHI to waive compliance with, or agree to amend, any such covenant to avoid a default.
+The COVID-19 pandemic is ongoing, and its dynamic nature, including uncertainties relating to the ultimate geographic spread of the virus, the severity of the disease, the duration of the pandemic, and actions that would be taken by governmental authorities to contain the pandemic or to treat its impact, makes it difficult to forecast any effects on our 2021 results.
+However, as of the date of this filing, we expect our results for 2021 to be negatively affected.